-Speak Up For The Poor: Speak Up, located in Bangladesh, was founded in 2004 to provide legal protection for girls who had been trafficked into sexual abuse and exploitation.
+Speak Up For The Poor, located in Bangladesh, was founded in 2004 to provide legal protection for girls who had been trafficked into sexual abuse and exploitation.
 Today, programs include educating girls in poverty to address a root cause of their vulnerability to exploitation.
 Speak Up’s mission is to create a new reality for these girls by transforming them into empowered community leaders.
 In 2012, Speak Up launched their Girls Education Program (GEP) with just 20 girls from three villages in Khulna Division, Bangladesh.
 Eight years later, the GEP now enrolls 1,405 girls from 30 villages.

 Thanks to the grant from the Catherine Bertini Trust Fund, Speak Up will be able to expand their GEP program and launch The Parent Meetings project – a monthly community meeting in the local villages where GEP operates.